MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 // i2 is Container<T>::const_iterator
 ```

-The value returned by `cend` should not be dereferenced.
+The value returned by `cend` shouldn't be dereferenced.

 ## <a name="clear"></a> clear